coolestnick/Algo-Ballot/README.md

 ## Inspiration
-I wanted to build a **Decentralized Voting System using Blockchain** .After read the hackathon readme file I wanted to made a vue app on the algo-testnet .
-In their People can Vote their Favourite team . we are making this voting app of the state cricket teams.
+I wanted to build a **Decentralized Voting System using Blockchain** .The inspiration behind this project stems from a desire to revolutionize the voting process, particularly in the context of selecting the most popular state cricket team.
+Traditional voting systems often face challenges such as lack of transparency, susceptibility to manipulation, and centralization of control.
+By leveraging the power of blockchain technology, we aim to address these issues and create a decentralized voting system that is secure, transparent, immutable, and reliable.
  **Using blockchain, voting process can be made more secure, transparent, immutable, and reliable

 ## Advantages